puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 ## Getting Started

-We discussed the advantages of flexibility and scalability in the Variables Quest.
-A better understanding of conditional statements will take your manifests.
-Conditional statements allow you to write Puppet code that will return different values or execute different blocks of code depending on the condition you specify.
+Conditional statements allow you to write Puppet code that will return different values or execute different blocks of code depending on the conditions you specify.
+This, in conjunction with Facter facts, will enable you to write Puppet code that accomodates different platforms, operating systems, and functional requirements.

 To start this quest enter the following command: